microsoft/service-fabric-observer/Documentation/Observers.md

 design goal).
 The number of active ports in use by each fabric service is logged per iteration.

 **NetworkObserver**

-Observer that checks networking conditions across outbound and inbound connection state.
+This observer that checks networking conditions across outbound and inbound connection state, testing user-supplied endpoints (host/port pairs) or testing 3 widely available endpoints to gauge Internet connectivity state by default.

 **Input**: NetworkObserver.config.json in PackageRoot\\Observers.Data.
 Users should supply hostname/port pairs (if they only allow